ai-cfia/nachet-backend/docs/nachet-inference-documentation.md

 ```

 ### Blob storage and Pipeline versioning
-To keep track of the various pipelines iterations and versions, JSON files are stored in the blob storage.
-Users can add the JSON to the blob storage using the `pipelines_version_insertion.py` script.
-This allows for easy management of model and pipeline history.
+To keep track of the various pipelines iterations and versions, JSON files are
+stored in the blob storage.
+Users can add the JSON to the blob storage
+using the `pipelines_version_insertion.py` script.
+This allows for easy
+management of model and pipeline history.

-To use the script, 3 new environment variables are instore:
+To use the script, 3 environment variables are necessary:
 * NACHET_BLOB_PIPELINE_NAME
-  * Containing the blob name where the pipelines arestored
+  * Containing the blob name where the pipelines are stored
 * NACHET_BLOB_PIPELINE_VERSION
   * Containing the version the user wants to select
 * NACHET_BLOB_PIPELINE_DECRYPTION_KEY
   * The key to decrypt sensible data such as the API key and the endpoint of a model.

 #### In the code
 In the backend, the pipelines are retrieved using the `get_pipelines` function.
-This function retrieved the data from the blob storage and stored the pipeline in the `CACHE["endpoint"]` variable.
-This the variable that feed the frontend the `models` information and metadata.
+This function retrieved the data from the blob storage and stored the pipeline in
+the `CACHE["endpoint"]` variable.
+This the variable that feed the frontend the `models`
+information and metadata.

 ```python
 async def get_pipeline(mock:bool = False):